marksherriff/uvacs-advising/policies.md

 It is the responsibility of the student filing the grievance to ensure that the grievance clearly describes the issue and includes all necessary supporting documentation at the time of submission.

 A disagreement over the quality of the student’s work is not sufficient grounds for an appeal.
-Appeals may only relate to adherence to course policies, the process of how the final grade was computed, etc. An appeal based on a student's disagreement with a documented course policy is unlikely to succeed, unless the student can argue that the policy has been applied in an unfair or unreasonable manner.
+Appeals may only relate to adherence to course policies, the process of how the final grade was computed, or other similar logistical issues.
+An appeal based on a student's disagreement with a documented course policy is unlikely to succeed, unless the student can argue that the policy has been applied in an unfair or unreasonable manner.

 A grade appeal to the CS department from a course offered during the fall term must be initiated by the student by February 1st of the following spring term; the appeal of a grade from a course offered during the spring or summer terms must be initiated by the student by September 1st of the following fall term.
 The appeal of a grade from a course offered during a student’s final term before graduation must be appealed before graduation.